marinescudan/file-api-config/readme.md

 # The ultimate project

-Node Express Pug project, and the project name is o_O and is pronounced as o_OHhh.
+Node Express Pug project, and the project name is o_O and is pronounced as o_OHhh or cucu.

 ## Development